 People are safer at work than at home.
 Companies seek to ensure employees’ safety.
 Employers want to control the costs of providing medical care, settling lawsuits or replacing injured workers.

 The US Occupational Safety and Health Administration (OSHA) developed workplace safety standards for everything from disposing of hazardous materials to the width of a hallway.
 It still issues thousands of safety violations, but most people who get hurt at work didn’t follow the rules due to feeling complacent or exempt from the rules or due to a breakdown in the safety culture.

 Accidents Versus Preventable Injuries

-True accidents such as getting hit by a meteorite rarely happen, I mean what are the odds of that happening.
+Be careful since true accidents such as getting hit by a meteorite rarely happen, I mean what are the odds of that happening.
 Most injuries that result from so-called accidents are preventable.
 Commitment and willpower aren’t enough to make a lifestyle change.

-Social support such as making a change with friends would proves effective.
+Social support such as making a change with friends would prove effective.
 Enlist a friend or two to join your safety campaign.
 For instance, agree that you will both put your phones away when you’re driving.

 Set up reminders that prompt you to think of safety.

 Robert Sumwalt founded End Distracted Driving after a distracted driver killed his daughter.
 The organization gives out rubber bracelets that people wear to remind themselves not to reach for their phones while driving.